-Behavioral Economics.
+- Behavioral Economics.
 Research in behavioral economics at Caltech overlaps all of the above groups.
 Laboratory experimental research discovers interesting behavioral anomalies and can also test theoretical models designed to account for such anomalies.
 On the theoretical side, much of the game-theoretic and decision-theoretic research at Caltech is motivated by experimental observations, leading to extensions or modifications of standard models.
 These extensions in turn suggest experimental designs that are then implemented in the laboratory by our faculty and graduate students.
-Faculty research in political behavior (Alvarez, Katz, Kiewiet) and behavioral finance (Camerer, Jin, Plott) are complementary and add strength more generally to understanding social behavior.
+Faculty research in political behavior (Alvarez, Katz, Kiewiet) and behavioral finance (Camerer, Jin, Plott) are complementary and add strength more generally to under-standing social behavior.
 We also have on our faculty a small but very active group conducting research at the boundary of biology, psychology, and the social sciences (Adolphs, Camerer, Mobbs, O'Doherty, Rangel).
 This group offers a separate PhD option focused on the behavioral neuroscience of decision making (see the catalog entry for "Social and Decision Neuroscience").
-Utilizing fMRI brain-imaging, eye-tracking, and other biological measurement technologies, this group, often in collaboration with other social science faculty and graduate students, has begun to explore the neural foundations of decision making in individual choice, game theoretic, and market settings.
+Utilizing fMRI brain-imaging, eye-tracking, and other biological measurement technologies, this group, often in collaboration with other social science faculty and graduate students, has begun to explore the neural foundations of decision making in individual choice, game theoretic, and market settings. - Quantitative History.

-Quantitative History.
 Just as with the theoretical, experimental, and empirical work using contemporary, historical research conducted at Caltech employs mathematical modeling and sophisticated statistical techniques to attack a wide range of historical questions.
 Historical research conducted at Caltech addresses questions that cut across economics, political science, political economy, and even finance, often combining archival work with state-of-the art statistical techniques.
-These include the development of capital and credit markets in Europe (Hoffman, Rosenthal), the impact of historical and contemporary racial discrimination in the United States (Kousser), the evolution of wealth distribution from 1800 to the present (Rosenthal), the causes of recurrent financial crises in capitalist economies (Hoffman, Rosenthal, and the determinants of economic and technological growth.
+These include the development of capital and credit markets in Europe (Hoffman, Rosenthal), the impact of historical and contemporary racial discrimination in the United States (Kousser), the evolution of wealth distribution from 1800 to the present (Rosenthal), the causes of recurrent financial crises in capitalist economies (Hoffman, Rosenthal, and the determinants of economic and technological growth. - Applied microeconomics and econometrics.
+Empirical research in social science blends creative collection and analysis of field data with rigorous application of tools and methods from econometrics and statistics.
+We offer courses and supervise students in these areas.
+A number of faculty members specialize in empirical work in a number of fields, including finance (Ewens, Jin, Xin), industrial organization (Shum, Xin), political economy (Alvarez, Gibilisco, Katz, Kiewiet, Lopez-Moctezuma, Sherman, Shum), and behavioral economics (Camerer, Jin).
+Methodological areas of specialization include econometrics (Sherman, Shum, Xin), causal inference (Alvarez, Katz, Sherman, Shum), machine learning (Alvarez, Katz, Xin), and Bayesian statistics (Katz).

-Caltech has two state-of-the-art onsite laboratories for experimental research in economics, political science, game theory, decision theory, and financial economics: The Laboratory for Experimental Economics and Political Science (LEEPS, established 1987) and The Hacker Social Science Experimental Laboratory (SSEL, established 1998).
+Caltech has two state-of-the-art onsite laboratories for experimental research in economics, political science, game theory, decision theory, and financial economics: The Laboratory for Experimental Economics and Political Science (LEEPS, established 1987) and The Hacker Social Science Experimental Laboratory (SSEL, established 1998)